What is a Logging Worker Supervisor?

 How much do Logging Worker Supervisors make in different U.S. states?

 |State||Annual Mean Salary|

-Tools & Technologies Used by Logging Worker Supervisors
+What Tools & Technology do Logging Worker Supervisors Use?

 Below is a list of the types of tools and technologies that Logging Worker Supervisors may use on a daily basis: